MalloyPower/parsing-python/README.md

 This is the public repo for the project:

-## Extending Automated Grammar Convergence to the Generation and Verification of Multiple Parser Versions
+## Grammar Engineering in Practice: Using Modularisation and
+Transformation to Develop Multiple Front-ends for Python

 ### Authors are:
 * [Brian A. Malloy](http://www.brianmalloy.com/), Clemson University, SC, USA